Medicine Songs

-Medicine Songs is a studio album by Buffy Sainte-Marie, released November 10, 2017, on True North Records.
+Medicine Songs is the sixteenth and final studio album by Buffy Sainte-Marie, released November 10, 2017, on True North Records.
 The album includes both new material and contemporary re-recordings of some of her older songs.
+Medicine Songs is Sainte-Marie's final album before her retirement from music on 2023.

 It was preceded by the single "You Got to Run (Spirit of the Wind)", a collaboration with Tanya Tagaq.

 Background

 Described by Sainte-Marie as "a collection of front-line songs of unity and resistance," Medicine Songs was released November 10, 2017 by True North Records.
 Produced in collaboration with Chris Birkett, the album features reworked and re-recorded material from throughout Sainte-Marie's career.

 Promotion

 As part of the Polaris Collaboration Session series, a video featuring Sainte-Marie and Tagaq performing "You Got to Run (Spirit of the Wind)" was released in February 2017.
 A music video for "The War Racket" was released in February 2018, animated by Kurt Swinghammer.
 Sainte-Marie promoted the album in late 2017, giving radio, podcast, print and television interviews where she often reflected on how she was blacklisted by mainstream American radio in the 1960s and 70s, as well as issues related to reconciliation.